deepqmc/deepqmc/doc/cli.rst

 Hyperparameters
 ---------------

-A list of the most relevant hyperparameters and their default values can be obtained the ``defaults`` command.
+A list of the most relevant hyperparameters and their default values can be obtained with the ``task=defaults`` argument.
 The defaults are automatically colleceted from the main deepqmc components and logged in YAML format.
 For convenience, they are reproduced here:

 .. literalinclude:: defaults.yaml
    :language: yaml